 Guidance on dosage adjustment according to degree of renal failure can be found in the BNF.
-More details (particularly prescribing for dialysis patients) can be found in the Renal Drug Handbook.
+More details (particularly prescribing for dialysis patients) can be found in the Renal Drug Handbook or Renal Drug Database.
+If you need access to information from these resources then contact your pharmacist.